kramse/security-courses/courses/system-and-software/system-security/mandatory-assignment-1.md

-# Mandatory for Intro til IT-security System Security course
+# Mandatory Assignment 1: Computer System Security course

-Aflevering senest 28. april 2024 på email til xhek@kea.dk
+This is a description for the mandatory assignment 2 in KEA Kompetence System Security F2025

+To be handed in on Fronter

 # Overordnede mål